microsoft/vscode-docs/tutorials/docker-extension/containerize-app.md

 ---
 Order: 3
 Area: docker
-TOCTitle: Containerize the Application
+TOCTitle: Create the Image
-PageTitle: Containerize the Application
+PageTitle: Create the Image
 MetaDescription: Node.js Deployment to Azure App Services with Visual Studio Code
 DateApproved: 1/11/2018
 ---
-# Containerize your Node.js Application
+# Create your Node.js application image

-Next, use the Docker extension to add the necessary files to containerize your app, build the image, and push it to a registry.
+Next, use the Docker extension to add the necessary files to create an image for your app, build the image, and push it to a registry.

-> **Tip:** If you don't already have an app to containerize, follow this [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md).
+> **Tip:** If you don't already have an app for this walkthrough, follow the [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md).

-## Add the Docker files to workspace
+## Add Docker files

 Open the **Command Palette** (`kb(workbench.action.showCommands)`) and type `add docker files to workspace` to run the **Docker: Add docker files to workspace** command.
 This command will create the necessary Docker files.
 Choose your application type - **Node.js** in this tutorial - along with the port that your application listens on.